 Prior to joining EURORDIS, Virginie worked for several research funding organisations in the UK, including as Director of Medical Research for Sparks, a children's medical research charity based in London.

 Virginie holds an MSc and a PhD in Neuroscience from King's College London and also worked at the UCL Institute of Neurology on several research projects aiming to develop new therapeutic strategies for motor neuron disease and other neuromuscular disorders.

 Virginie has a niece with a rare form of CDG syndrome and has recently moved back to France after spending 16 years in the UK.

-Roel works in research as a medical ethicist at the Department of Medical Humanities, Julius Center, University Medical Center Utrecht, The Netherlands.
-His research is focused on ethical issues in genetics and oncology.
-He is currently finishing his PhD thesis on the ethics of personalized oncology, in which he studies the ethically responsible introduction of next-generation sequencing in cancer care and research.
-He is a Medical Doctor by training and also hold a master’s degree in Applied Ethics (Philosophy).
+Roel is a postdoctoral researcher in medical ethics.
+His research is focused mainly on ethical issues in genetics and oncology.
+He wrote a PhD thesis on the ethically responsible introduction of next-generation sequencing in cancer care. .
+He is also a medical doctor and works as a practicing physician in the Netherlands.
+He holds a master’s degree in Applied Ethics (Philosophy).